dhananjaygr/Userpermissions/UserPermissions/portal.md

 **Report viewer:** Can only access and view reports like - Cost reports / users reports (PowerBI reports) can not view / access other options

-**Lab Request only:** <Not sure about this - as we already have Requestors option separately - how this is different - need to test or need ot check with engg team)